NXP/dpdk/README_nxp_dpaa2.txt

 		modify config/defconfig_arm64-dpaa2-linuxapp-gcc
 		CONFIG_RTE_LIBRTE_PMD_ARMCE=n

 3. Execute following commands from Linux(Host) shell prompt for generating DPDK libraries, which are required for compiling DPDK examples and
    applications:

      1. export KERNEL_PATH=<path to LS2 Linux kernel code>
-     2. source standalone-dpaa2
+     2. export CROSS_COMPILE=/opt/gcc-linaro-4.9-2016.02-x86_64_aarch64-linux-gnu/bin/aarch64-linux-gnu-
      3. export OPENSSL_PATH=<path to OpenSSL library>
+     4. source standalone-dpaa2
-     4. make install T=arm64-dpaa2-linuxapp-gcc
+     5. make install T=arm64-dpaa2-linuxapp-gcc
         - If installation is required in a specific directory, use following: make install T=arm64-dpaa2-linuxapp-gcc DESTDIR=<Path to install dir>

 4. Steps for compiling the DPDK examples
 	The basic testpmd application is compiled by default.
 It should be available in build/app or install directory.
-     1. Before executing following step, all the steps mentioned in point no. "2" above must have been executed. export the RTE_TARGET export RTE_TARGET=arm64-dpaa2-linuxapp-gcc
+     1. Before executing following step, all the steps mentioned in point no. "3" above must have been executed. export the RTE_TARGET export RTE_TARGET=arm64-dpaa2-linuxapp-gcc
      2. compilation of KNI example